 • Scoping and completing impact assessments and reviews required under the National Environmental Policy Act

 • Completing surveys and identifying mitigation plans addressing Endangered Species Act concerns

-Mr. Melvin has served on several business-government partnerships to develop better environmental policies and standards.
+He has served on several business-government partnerships to develop better environmental policies and standards.
 He worked on the Connecticut task force that reviewed the state's first rules for site remediation.
-Mr. Melvin continues to work closely with business, agency, and elected officials on brownfield redevelopment and conservation projects.
+Bob continues to work closely with business, agency, and elected officials on brownfield redevelopment and conservation projects.